Grand Theft Auto IV Review: A great game...but with a catch

-I recently finished a playthrough of the amazing (if flawed) Grand Theft Auto V. It got me thinking about why my experience of it was so, so far away from my disappointment with GTA IV.
-This post is about why, despite my desire to like it, GTA IV finally drove me away.
-A follow-up post will explain why GTA V won me over as an amazing if still sometimes maddening game.
+This post is about why, despite my desire to like it, Grand Theft Auto IV finally drove me away.
+A follow-up post will explain why Grand Theft Auto V won me over as an amazing, if still sometimes maddening game.

 Oh, and the phone.
 I hated it when, on my way somewhere, I’d get a call on the phone from a character asking to hang out.
 I wanted to see where those side narratives would go with Michelle, or Roman, or Little Jacob, so I’d usually stop what I was doing…and then the ‘hang out’ would usually just involve bowling or darts, having to drive home drunk, and winding up way across the map from wherever I’d been without any sense that I’d actually learned anything interesting or opened up new options with the character I hung out with.
 It felt like a waste of time, and that was the problem with the whole game – almost anything I’d do, afterward I’d feel like it hadn’t really been worth the time I was investing.

 But I felt like I was spending way more time than necessary driving all the way across the map to get to mission markers, and with some missions, failing and retrying drove me nuts.
 I’d do fine for the first several minutes of a mission, then I’d lose track of where a target was going, or I’d wind up in a dead end (etc.), and the mission would fail.
 I’d then have to restart the mission, replay the several minutes I was already good at, and fail like thirty seconds further in, forcing yet another restart and several minutes of stuff I’ve already done.

 At some point, I asked myself why I was still playing the game